Chaira-Joel/Chaira-Joel/README.md

 - 👋 Hi, I’m @Chaira-Joel
 - I'm a software test engineer
-- 👀 I’m interested in learning more about front-end development
+- 👀 I’m interested in learning more about test automation
-- 🌱 I’m currently learning Front-end development
+- 🌱 I’m currently learning Front-end development and test automation
 - 📫 How to reach me chaira.joel@hotmail.com

 <!---